Tom-ak2b/Thetis_MIDI_controller/README.md

 Which is a midi note on event and a midi note off event with the middle printh, the midi note.

-note: On the Nextion Editor main display window, open the tab "Program.s" and add: baud=31250//Configure baudrate
+note: On the Nextion Editor main display window, open the tab "Program.s" and add: baud=31250//Configure baudrate In the Nextion Editor you can select the display type when you start the program and use "Import" to select one of the ".HMI" listed above.
+You will most likely have to do some heavy visual editing if you are using a different sized display but you will find several examples of push button events.
+The "Tune" button on the smaller display shows how I used a "delay" function to keep the button pressed long enough so that my AH-4 has enough time to properly tune.